sai019/sai019/README.md

   - ⚡ **Others** :
     - | Git | Docker |

-🌱 I’m currently learning :
-  - Designing Scalable Data Pipelines
-  - Data Engineering Best Practices for Modern Architectures.
-  - Building High-Performance Data Platforms.
-  - Exploring Azure & Aws cloud (services related to Data Engineer).

-🔭 I'm also passionate about AI, deep learning, machine learning, and NLP.
+🚀 Explore my repositories for :
+  - **Data pipelines:** Python scripts and configurations for building efficient and scalable data pipelines.
+  - **Data transformation:** Code for cleaning, transforming, and preparing data for analysis. 🪄
+  - **Cloud technologies:** Maybe some code related to Azure or Aws, depending on what I'm working on! ☁️

 🤘 Personal Projects :
   - To put my data engineering knowledge into practice, I'm building personal projects that involve building data pipelines, cleaning and transforming data, or creating